Home / Platform

 Connectors

-APIs, databases, log files, spreadsheets, supplier portals, pull in everything that matters without forcing teams off their tools.
+APIs, databases, log files, spreadsheets, supplier portals, ingested without forcing teams off the tools they already use.

 Layer 04